phantomxc/pytrium/README.md

   }
   ```

-  This MFA required credentials can also be retrieved with the `getMemberChallenges` method.
+  The MFA required credentials can also be retrieved with the `getMemberChallenges` method.

   Resume the aggregation by answering MFA